virtuozzo/cloudscripting-docs/docs/creating-manifest/addons.md

 }
 ```

 Through this example, a new *test.log* file is created during the *onInstall* action execution.
-You can declare the add-on's expected behaviour within the *addons* section, while the *installAddon* action is needed to specify the appropriate addon's identifier.
+You can declare the add-on's expected behaviour within the *addons* section, while the *installAddon* action is needed to specify the appropriate add-on's identifier.
 <br>
 <h2> What’s next?</h2>